 Printing UV (using specially formulated inks that dry instantly under ultraviolet light) gives us huge benefits in being able to turn round jobs quickly, since sheets can be folded as soon as they are printed.
 There is also no “dry back”, so you see the final result instantly on press.

-More importantly there are significant benefits in terms of the printed result.
+More importantly there are significant benefits in terms of the printed product.

 On coated stocks UV eliminates the need for seal varnish or an in-line coating which can flatten colours.
 We use gloss inks which give vibrant results even on matt stocks, achieving results much like spot varnish without the need for extra plates or extra cost.

 On uncoated stocks the benefits of UV are even more striking.
 Uncoated papers are much more porous and traditional litho inks absorb into the surface, leading to a significant flattening of colours.
-UV inks dry instantly meaning more of the colour stays on the surface given a far superior print result to conventional litho.
+UV inks dry instantly meaning more of the colour stays on the surface giving a far superior print result to conventional litho.

-We run to ISO14267 colour standards and use the most up-to-date Fogra 51 (coated) and Fogra 52 profiles.
+We run to ISO14267 colour standards and use the most up-to-date Fogra 51 (coated) and Fogra 52 (uncoated) profiles.
 If you are converting images to CMYK you should contact us and we will send you the correct ICC profiles.

 It is not strictly necessary to convert from RGB as our prepress software will automatically convert to CMYK prior to plate output.

 For many of our customers we simply receive files, output the required type of content proofs and go to press.

 However we are also able to output inkjet proofs calibrated for colour, or receive contract proofs from repro houses and match to these on press.